ljcamargo/tachiwin_paddleocrvl_finetuning/README.md

-# Tachiwin-OCR: Fine-tuning PaddleOCR-VL for Indigenous Languages
+# Tachiwin-OCR: A Fine-tune of PaddleOCR-VL for Indigenous Languages

-Tachiwin-OCR is a specialized project dedicated to improving Optical Character Recognition (OCR) for the Indigenous languages of Mexico.
-This repository provides a complete pipeline for generating synthetic datasets, fine-tuning, and evaluating high-accuracy OCR models for under-represented languages.
+Tachiwin-OCR is a fine-tune of the [PaddleOCR-VL](https://huggingface.co/unsloth/PaddleOCR-VL) vision-language model, specifically developed to solve OCR challenges for the Indigenous languages of Mexico.
+This repository contains the code used to generate the specialized datasets and successfully fine-tune the model, serving as the source for reproducing the [Tachiwin-OCR weights](https://huggingface.co/tachiwin/PaddleOCR-VL-Tachiwin).

-**Note:** This project focuses on the training and evaluation workflow.
-It is a fine-tune of the [PaddleOCR-VL](https://huggingface.co/unsloth/PaddleOCR-VL) architecture.
-This repository does not provide a direct deployment or production-serving method.

 ---